wizardengineer/simplekernel/README.md

 *   <a name="gdt"> **Use case of GDT** </a> <br> Being one of the segment descriptor tables, The Global Descriptor Table (GDT) is a protection measure, data structure that uses a heuristic approach in creating sections or segments (aka Segment Descriptors) that are called entries within areas of memory that hold certain characteristics on the privileges that have been assign to that memory region.
 The characteristics that the entries hold are the start of where it's be in memory, limit which is the size of teh entry, and the access privilege of the entry.

-An example of the GDT working with the selector:
+GDT is 1:1 with Logical Address, An example of the GDT working with the selector:
 ```
 <---- Selector ---->    +----- Segment Selector Register
 +-------+----+-----+    v